 How to use target disk mode with two Intel-based Macs

-- Connect the two Macs together using either a USB, USB-C, or Thunderbolt cable.
+- Connect the two Macs using either a USB, USB-C, or Thunderbolt cable.
 If either of the Macs is running macOS 11 Big Sur or later, you will need to use a Thunderbolt cable.

 - Choose Startup Disk, then Restart in target disk mode.